Frequently Asked Questions

 How do I access My Account within the library catalog?

 Once inside the online catalog, click on the My Account tab.
 Enter all digits of your library bar code without spaces.
 Then enter your pin number assigned to you by the Library.
-If you do not have a pin or have forgotten your pin.
-Contact your Library and they can help you.
+By default, your PIN is the last four digits of your primary phone number.
+Contact your Library if you have forgotten your PIN.
 Once you are inside the catalog you have access to all your holds and requests and can check the status of your account.

 Back to Top